Drummingcoder/thetrazemaze/README.md

 not the funnest.
 It's hard to tell what makes you good in this game and honestly it's hard for me to recommend this project.
-I leave the original goals of this game at the bottom in case I ever want to come back and redesign the game so that it's more fun, but for right now, I'm putting this project into quick wrap-up mode.
+I leave the original goals of this game at the bottom in case I ever want to come back and redesign the game so that it's more fun.

 ## Original Details:
 - 10 levels, starting from easy to hard (1 level already implemented)